rxkt/mask-detector-strict/README.md

 ~~- Currently overfitting with 80% validation accuracy due to very low number of input files after preprocessing.
 Currently this dataset is a poor representation of how a picture of a face would be.
 Will add more images to train later.~~

-- Adding a "nose", "mouth" detection using dlib or opencv after we determine that a mask is in the picture.
-We want to be able to determine if this person is not "fully" or "properly" wearing a mask.
+~~- Adding a "nose", "mouth" detection using dlib or opencv after we determine that a mask is in the picture.
+We want to be able to determine if this person is not "fully" or "properly" wearing a mask.~~

+- Integration of the mask model & the dlib mouth/mask detection function

 Dependencies:
 Image